Go to homepage

 Great Places Housing Group

 The majority of the information we collect is needed to help us meet our obligations as your landlord (we have a “contract” with you in the form of your tenancy agreement).
-We need this information to be able to make sure we are able to provide a service to you, meet your accommodation needs, meet any individual needs you may have in terms of the way we communicate with you, etc. and we will keep this information for the length of your tenancy, and for up to six years afterwards.
-This will include:
+We need this information to be able to make sure we are able to provide a service to you, meet your accommodation needs, meet any individual needs you may have in terms of the way we communicate with you and tailor services for you, etc. We will keep this information for the length of your tenancy, and for up to six years afterwards.
+This includes:

-• Personal information inc: name, address, date of birth
+• Personal details: name, address, date of birth, contact details, National Insurance Number, benefit reference

-• Sensitive personal information: gender, ethnicity, disability information, medical details, marital status, sexual orientation
+• Sensitive data: such as gender, ethnicity, disability, medical details, marital status, sexual orientation

 We will record further, factual information during the course of your tenancy so that we have a record of our contacts with you.
 This will include: